Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

-It’s that time of year again: National Employee Appreciation Day is right around the corner.
+It’s that time of year again: National Employee Appreciation Day is right around the corner and many people are looking for employee appreciation ideas to celebrate with their team.
 But employee appreciation is bigger than a single day.
 Appreciation is a cultural commitment to incorporate into every aspect of your organization.
 It’s about empowering your leaders to make continuous, meaningful gestures that show employees that they’re seen, valued, and that their hard work hasn’t gone unnoticed.

-In a new study, Blueboard partnered with Wakefield Research to get a pulse check on employees’ feelings of appreciation at work, and how those feelings impact engagement levels and their sense of job security.
+In a recent study, Blueboard partnered with Wakefield Research to get a pulse check on employees’ feelings of appreciation for hard work, and how those feelings impact engagement levels and their sense of job security.
 The responses revealed that 2 in 3 people—for a total of 67% of survey respondents—say they don’t always feel appreciated for their contributions at work.

 And appreciation is an employee engagement indicator: the same survey reveals employees who feel appreciated are four times more likely than those who are not often appreciated to say employees at their company are fully engaged.

-While appreciation and recognition are priorities for People leaders in 2023 it’s important to remember that overburdened HR teams are already being asked to do more with less—they can’t be solely responsible for these initiatives.
-Building a culture of appreciation isn’t a one-time, or one team, activity.
+While appreciation and employee recognition ideas are priorities for People leaders every year it’s important to remember that overburdened HR teams are already being asked to do more with less—they can’t be solely responsible for these initiatives.
+Building a culture of appreciation isn’t a one-time or one-team building activity.
 Because the responsibility for appreciation is shared, and no gesture is too small, it’s something we’ve coined as #EADEveryDay.

-This list can serve as a strong foundation to plan employee appreciation activities for the “official” employee appreciation day (the first Friday of March, which falls on March 3 in 2023), and throughout the year to power a sustainable culture of appreciation.
+This list of employee appreciation ideas can serve as a strong foundation to plan employee appreciation activities for the “official” employee appreciation day (the first Friday of March), and throughout the year to power a sustainable culture of appreciation.

 1. Have your leadership team express their gratitude.

-Have your senior leaders personally thank employees for their contributions at the next all-hands meeting, or encourage your managers to send an appreciation message or note directly to their team members.
+One great employee appreciation gift is to have your senior leaders personally thank employees for their contributions at the next all-hands staff meeting, or encourage your managers to send an appreciation message or note directly to their team members.
 People managers can also foster community appreciation during the workday by hosting a team-building virtual or in-person lunch, depending on your current work setup, to bond over and celebrate their shared wins.

 Check ‘em out and send a free appreciation note to a work bestie, supportive manager, a coworker—the sky's the limit.
 It's always the perfect opportunity to show appreciation and let your teammates know the difference they've made with a personalized message.